v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 Populate the variables with your values

 - p4depotpath: the depot path of the build user, e.g. //depot/...
-- p4port: the connection string of your perforce server, e.g. ssl:<ip address>:1666
+- p4port: the connection string of your perforce server, e.g. ssl:*{ip address}*:1666
 - fingerprint: the SSL fingerprint of your perforce server, e.g. BA:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:F4
 - p4user: the name of your p4 build user, e.g. build_user
 - p4client: the client workspace name of your build user, e.g. demobuild1-ws